hassio-addons/addon-node-red/README.md

-- If the following error is seen after an update `WARNING (MainThread) [hassio.api.proxy] Unauthorized WebSocket access!` please validate the configuration of the Home Assistant server setup in Node Red.
-This can be found by double clicking any Home Assistant node and selecting the pencil icon by the server name.
+- If the following error is seen after an update `WARNING (MainThread) [hassio.api.proxy] Unauthorized WebSocket access!` please validate the configuration of the Home Assistant server setup in Node-RED.
+This can be found by double-clicking any Home Assistant node and selecting the pencil icon by the server name.
 The checkbox that states `I use the Home Assistant Add-On` should be checked.